This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 This recipe is cooked low and slow on a smoker, so that the beef absorbs rich smokey flavor as its fat renders and creates incredible flavors.
 From there, we’re going to add a sweet sauce that caramelizes on the beef to create burnt ends that are loaded with flavor.

-What’s The Difference Between Poor Man’s Burnt Ends and Regular Burnt Ends?
+Poor Man’s Burnt Ends vs Regular Burnt Ends

 The fundamental difference between the “regular” and “poor man’s” style of burnt ends is the type of beef used in the recipe.

 Traditional burnt ends come from brisket – specifically a the point end of a whole brisket.
 The brisket point is known for being the fattier end of a brisket, with amazing marbling that leads to super tender and tasty beef flavor.